 Shark Bay National Park is found within northern Tortola.
 Shark Bay National Park was donated to the National Parks Trust in 1999, and is the first coastal nature reserve and park along Tortola's north shore.
 The park spans 18.4 acres and is great for hikers looking for a beautiful view.

-The parks and gardens available are provided below.
+The parks and gardens worth considering are summarized directly below.

 |Park||0.2 mi.
 North-Northwest of Downtown Road Town|

 |J.R.
 O'Neal Botanic Gardens||Botanical Garden||0.5 mi.
 Northwest of Downtown Road Town|

 |Park||Downtown Road Town|

 |Park||0.4 mi.
 West-Northwest of Downtown Road Town|

 |Shark Bay National Park||Park||1.6 mi.
 North-Northeast of Central Cane Garden Bay|